The Canon TS-E 24mm f/3.5 L II Tilt-Shift Lens is, optically and physically, the highest quality 24mm Canon-mount lens I've reviewed to date.

 CA (Chromatic Aberration) is extremely well controlled - less CA than the EF 24 L II and much less than the original TS-E 24mm L. Utilizing SWC (Subwavelength Structure Coating), the TS-E 24 L II controls flare very well - performing much better than the EF 24 L II and better than the original TS-E 24mm L (review the comparison samples below).
 Distortion is negligible - slightly less than even the EF 24 L II and noticeably less than the original TS-E 24mm L. Contrast and colors are excellent.
 Bokeh (foreground and background blur quality) is good.

 These shots were captured in RAW format by a Canon EOS 5D Mark II DSLR using ideal tripod-mounted technique under a clear sky.
 Canon DPP's "Standard" Picture Style with sharpness set to "1" (very low).
 All images are accurately focused in the center of the frame - a flat plane of sharp focus would run through the image at the front of the column.
+Click on the image below to open this comparison in a new window/tab.
+Use Alt-Tab/Ctrl-Tab to toggle back and forth.

 The TS-E 24mm L II (second lens in the list) simply leaves its predecessor in the dust.
 Full frame border image quality is where most lenses are at their weakest - and even good lenses can be made to look only mediocre at this location in the frame.
 This focal length and point in the frame is especially a weakness for my 17-40 L. As I've already said, the Canon TS-E 24mm f/3.5 L II Tilt-Shift Lens is optically the highest quality 24mm Canon-mount lens I've reviewed to date.
 I'll leave this comparison at that.

 Compare the flare.
 Review a flare comparison below.
 The comparison images were shot from a fixed camera position using center-weighted averaging Av (aperture priority) mode and the standard picture style.
 The sky is clear and the sun is in the frame.
+Again, click on the image to open the comparison.

 While I can see a little flare in the Canon TS-E 24mm f/3.5 L II Tilt-Shift Lens f/8 and f/11 samples, there is nothing to complain about.
 Again, The TS-E 24 L II bests the original TS-E 24 L (except at f/11 where they are about equal).
 The Canon EF 17-40mm f/4.0 L USM Lens shows some flare at f/4, but performs especially well in this comparison.
 The TS-E 24 L II, with Canon’s relatively new (at review time) sub-wavelength structure coating (SWC), performs very similarly to the 17-40 L (and better at f/4).